STATHMOPODINAE, OECOPHORIDAE, GELECHIOIDEA

 on various Wattles ( MIMOSACEAE ), including :

 The adult moths have brown forewings each with a white diagonal stripe near the base.
 The hindwings are plain off-white.
-Each wing has an extensive hairy fringe to the inner margin.
+Each wing has an extensive hairy fringe to the hind margin.
 The wingspan is about 1.4 cm.

 The species has been found in